 After nearly five years of editing and tweaking, my philosophical and religious travelogue, Seven Islands, is now available on Amazon.
 The text of its earlier drafts on my site have now been considerably changed (and hopefully improved), and will no longer be posted.
 The book can also be ordered from outside the United States.
-A Portuguese translation – or actually simultaneous version, since from the beginning the text was written in both languages – is already available as e-book on Amazon, and a paperback Portuguese version is in preparation.
-It should be published sometime in mid-2022.
+The final form of the Portuguese translation – or actually simultaneous version, since from the beginning the text was written in both languages – will soon be available as e-book on Amazon, and also in paperback.
+It should be published sometime in late 2022.

 I have copied the book’s complete English Preface below to give a better idea of its content.
 (Information on the Portuguese version is available under the “Filosofia Comparada” menu above.)

 ERRATA: p.
 6, 5th line: should read “…travelling east…”; p.
 65, 4th line: should read “…is called “despiration” [sic]…”